 During the writing of the Dyson Pure Cool review, the unit is available to buy from John Lewis, Curry’s, Amazon and directly from the Dyson website.
-The current price is £449 for the tower version and £349 for the desk version.
+The price is £449 for the tower version and £349 for the desk version.
 The Dyson Pure Cool features 10 different speed settings and an auto mode to adjust the speed of the airflow.
-In addition, the Dyson Pure Cool Tower Purifier has a night mode, which reacts to pollution levels the unit detects.
+In addition, the Dyson Pure Cool Tower Purifier has a night mode, which supposedly reacts to pollution levels the unit detects.
 On the night mode, the unit only uses the lowest speed settings whilst also dimming the units LED display.
-The Dyson Pure Cool oscillates so that purified air is circulated in the room quickly and to achieve the best cooling effect.
+The Dyson Pure Cool oscillates so that the air is circulated in the room quickly and to achieve the best cooling effect.

 Dyson claims that the new Dyson Pure Cool air purifier is capable of “removing 99.97% of allergens and pollutants as small as 0.3 microns” and specifies the airflow as 109 g/s on its US website.
 On the UK site, however, Dyson writes that the Dyson Pure Cool is able to “remove 99.95% of allergens and pollutants as small as 0.1 microns” and as having an airflow of 414 l/s.

 The Dyson Pure Cool is a good looking unit which takes most of its traits from the range of Dyson fans, especially the Dyson Cool AM07 Tower Fan.